-"Accessory structures" includes sheds or small detached garages that are exempt from elevation or flood proofing requirements.
-(Note Section 17.84.140.)(I).)

-"Applicant" refers to a person, organization, or agency applying for a development permit.
-"Area of special flood hazard (SFHA)" means the land in the floodplain within a community subject to a one percent or greater chance of flooding in any given year.
+- "Accessory structures" includes sheds or small detached garages (Note Section 17.84.140(I).) - "Applicant" refers to a person, organization, or agency applying for a development permit. - "Area of special flood hazard (SFHA)" means the land in the floodplain within a community subject to a one percent or greater chance of flooding in any given year.
 Designation of maps always includes the letter "A" (e.g., A, AE, AO).
-Federally backedregulated lending institutions require the purchase of flood insurance for residential and some nonresidential structures in these zones.

-"Base flood" means the flood having a one percent chance of being equalled equaled or exceeded in any given year.
+Federally regulated lending institutions require the purchase of flood insurance for residential and some nonresidential structures in these zones.
+"Base flood" means the flood having a one percent chance of being equaled or exceeded in any given year.
 Also referred to as the "100-year" flood.
-Map designation always includes the letter "A" (e.g., A, AE, AO).

-"Conditional letter of map revision" or "CLOMR " means a FEMA procedure to accommodate situations where proposed actions would have a net public benefit, but would produce a rise in the base flood elevation.

-"Base flood elevation (BFE)" means the elevation of the base flood.

-"Buoyant material" means a material which displaces a weight of water equal to its own weight; capable of floating.

-"Development" means any manmade change to improved or unimproved real estate.
-This includes, but is not limited to buildingsor other structures, fill, riprap, dikes and jetties.
+Map designation always includes the letter "A" (e.g., A, AE, AO). - "Base flood elevation (BFE)" means the elevation of the base flood. - "Buoyant material" means a material which displaces a weight of water equal to its own weight; capable of floating. - "Development" means any manmade change to improved or unimproved real estate.
+This includes, but is not limited to buildings or other structures, fill, riprap, dikes and jetties.
 Development activities include mining, dredging, paving, grading, filling, excavating or drilling operations or storage of equipment or materials located within the area of special flood hazard.

-"Development permit" refers to a document or building permit authorizing an applicant to commence construction/development activities in a special flood hazard area.

-"Federal emergency management agencyEmergency Management Agency (FEMA)" means the federal agency charged with implementing the National Flood Insurance Program.
-FEMA provides floodplain mapsFlood Insurance Rate Maps with the accompanying Flood Insurance Study to the city of Scappoose.

-"Fill" means the placement-or removal of any material on the land for the purpose of increasing its elevation in relation to that which exists.
-Fill materials include but-is are not limited to the following: soil, rock, concrete, etc.

-"Flood" means a general and temporary condition of partial or complete inundation of normally dry land areas from:

-1. The overflow of inland or tidal waters; and/or 2.
-The unusual and rapid accumulation of runoff of surface waters from any source.

-"Flood insurance rate map (FIRM)" means the official map on which the Federal Insurance Administration has delineated both the areas of special flood hazards and the risk premium zones applicable to the community.
+Development does not include: - 1.
+Signs, markers, aids, etc. placed by a public agency to serve the public; - 2.
+Driveways, parking lots, or other open space use areas where no alteration of topography occurs; - 3.
+Minor repairs or improvements to existing structures provided that the alterations do not increase the size or intensity of use, and do not constitute repair of substantial damage, or substantial improvement as defined in this section; - 4.
+Replacement of utility facilities necessary to serve established and permitted uses; - 5.
+Accessory residential or noncommercial structures less than 200 square feet in area; or - 6.
+Storage of equipment and material associated with residential uses. - "Development permit" refers to a document or building permit authorizing an applicant to commence construction/development activities in a special flood hazard area. - "Federal Emergency Management Agency (FEMA)" means the federal agency charged with implementing the National Flood Insurance Program.
+FEMA provides Flood Insurance Rate Maps with the accompanying Flood Insurance Study to the city of Scappoose. - "Fill" means the placement of any material on the land for the purpose of increasing its elevation in relation to that which exists.
+Fill materials include but are not limited to the following: soil, rock, concrete, etc. - "Flood" means a general and temporary condition of partial or complete inundation of normally dry land areas from: - 1.
+The overflow of inland or tidal waters; and/or 2.
+The unusual and rapid accumulation of runoff of surface waters from any source. - "Flood insurance rate map (FIRM)" means the official map on which the Federal Insurance Administration has delineated both the areas of special flood hazards and the risk premium zones applicable to the community.